2010 Korean Grand Prix

 The 2010 Korean Grand Prix (formally the 2010 Formula 1 Korean Grand Prix) was a Formula One motor race held on 24 October 2010 at the Korea International Circuit in Yeongam, South Jeolla, South Korea.
-It was the seventeenth round of the 2010 Formula One World Championship and the first Korean Grand Prix.
+It was the 17th round of the 2010 Formula One World Championship and the first Korean Grand Prix.
 Ferrari driver Fernando Alonso won the 55-lap race starting from third position.
-Lewis Hamilton finished second for McLaren and Alonso's teammate Felipe Massa was third.
+McLaren's Lewis Hamilton finished second and Alonso's teammate Felipe Massa was third.

 The race began behind the safety car but was stopped after three laps because of a large amount of standing water on the circuit.
-After a 45-minute delay, the race was restarted and the safety car was withdrawn after thirteen laps.
+After a 45-minute delay, the race was restarted and the safety car was withdrawn after 13 laps.
 Pole sitter Sebastian Vettel maintained his lead going into the first corner.
-A second safety car deployment caused by the collision of Mark Webber and Nico Rosberg on lap nineteen closed up the field but Vettel retained the lead.
+A second safety car deployment caused by the collision of Mark Webber and Nico Rosberg on lap 19 closed up the field but Vettel retained the lead.
 Alonso maintained second position until a botched pit stop during a third safety-car period caused him to drop to third.
-At the restart on lap thirty-five, Hamilton ran wide at the first corner, allowing Alonso back into second place.
-Vettel's engine failed eleven laps later, promoting Alonso to the lead, which he maintained to win the race.
+At the restart on lap 35, Hamilton ran wide at the first corner, allowing Alonso back into second place.
+Vettel's engine failed 11 laps later, promoting Alonso to the lead, which he maintained to win the race.

-The victory was Alonso's fifth of the season; the result elevated him to the lead of the Drivers' Championship, eleven points ahead of Webber, who had dropped to second after failing to finish the race.
+The victory was Alonso's fifth of the season; the result elevated him to the lead of the World Drivers' Championship, 11 points ahead of Webber, who had dropped to second after failing to finish the race because of an accident.
 Hamilton moved into third and Vettel's retirement demoted him to fourth.
 Jenson Button remained in fifth position.
-In the World Constructors' Championship, McLaren reduced the points deficit to Red Bull to twenty-seven points behind.
-With two races of the season remaining, Ferrari was a further twenty-five points adrift.
+In the World Constructors' Championship, McLaren reduced the points deficit to Red Bull to 27 points behind.
+With two races of the season remaining, Ferrari was a further 25 points adrift.